streamnative/tgip-cn/.github/ISSUE_TEMPLATE/episode.md

 - [ ] [Instructor] Set up live stream on Bilibili with OBS.

-    - Note: if this is the first time for you to live stream, ask [Yu](mailto:yu@streamnative.io) to give you the username and password of StreamNative Bibili account.
+    - Note: if this is the first time for you to live stream, ask [Yu](mailto:yu@streamnative.io) to give you the username and password of StreamNative Bilibili account.

     - Tip: for **how to live stream on Bilibili with OBS**, see [here](https://docs.google.com/document/d/18D2Cm1eJa1EH84FTOrQoi94_57lcLLczBTq96ANlbSQ/edit).